Ad Formats

 As video advertising gains popularity, publishers must keep updated with the latest VAST standards and best practices to optimize their video ad campaigns and increase their revenue potential.
 The landscape keeps evolving, and getting complicated too.
 To save your time and effort while enjoying the royalty video ads bring, we suggest using a partner.

 Mile solves the simple complexity of video ads.
-Whether you are looking out for a managed service provider or to increase revenue profit by in-housing the setup and management, we are by your side.
+Whether you are looking for a managed service provider or to increase revenue and profit by in-housing the setup and management, we are by your side.
 Always.